cilium/cilium/Documentation/helm-values.rst

      - Deprecated in favor of encryption.ipsec.secretName.
 To be removed in 1.15.
 Name of the Kubernetes secret containing the encryption keys.
 This option is only effective when encryption.type is set to ipsec.
      - string
      - ``"cilium-ipsec-keys"``
+   * - encryption.strictMode
+     - Configure the WireGuard Pod2Pod strict mode.
+     - object
+     - ``{"allowRemoteNodeIdentities":false,"cidr":"","enabled":false}``
+   * - encryption.strictMode.allowRemoteNodeIdentities
+     - Allow dynamic lookup of remote node identities.
+This is required when tunneling is used or direct routing is used and the node CIDR and pod CIDR overlap.
+     - bool
+     - ``false``
+   * - encryption.strictMode.cidr
+     - CIDR for the WireGuard Pod2Pod strict mode.
+     - string
+     - ``""``
+   * - encryption.strictMode.enabled
+     - Enable WireGuard Pod2Pod strict mode.
+     - bool
+     - ``false``
    * - encryption.type
      - Encryption method.
 Can be either ipsec or wireguard.
      - string